sbabic/swupdate/doc/source/swupdate.rst

 ------------------------------------

-Bootloader's drivers are mostly ported from the Linux kernel, but due to adaptations they are not fixed or synchronized with the kernel, while fixes flow regularly in the Linux kernel.
+Bootloader's drivers are mostly ported from the Linux kernel, but due to adaptations they are not later fixed or synchronized with the kernel, while bug fixes flow regularly in the Linux kernel.
-Some peripheral can then work in a not reliable ways, and fixing the issues can be not easy.
+Some peripherals can then work in a not reliable ways, and fixing the issues can be not easy.
 Drivers in boot loaders are more or less a fork of the respective drivers in kernel.

+As example, the UBI / UBIFS for NAND devices contains a lot of fixes in the kernel, that are not ported back to the bootloaders.
+The same can be found for the USB stack.
+The effort to support new peripherals or protocols is better to be used for the kernel as for the bootloaders.

 Reduced filesystems
 -------------------